casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/flashlight/index.md

 ---
 title: "Flashlight"
 description: "Where to find the Flashlight and the requirements to obtain it in the Sons of the Forest."
 summary: "Where to find the Flashlight and the requirements to obtain it.
-Click here to learn it's location!"
+Click here to learn more about it!"
+keywords: ["Sons of the Forest Flashlight"]
+tags: ["Sons of the Forest", "Flashlight", "POIs", "Item Location", "Map"]

 date: 2023-03-05T19:07:57-08:00
 draft: false
-tags: ["Sons of the Forest", "Flashlight", "POIs", "Item Location", "Map"]

 series: ["Item Locations"]
-series_order: 5
+series_order: 8
 authors:
   - "mala"
 ---

 {{< lead >}}
-Where to find the Flashlight and the requirements to obtain it.
+Where to find the Flashlight and the requirements to obtain it in the Sons of the Forest.
 {{< /lead >}}

 ## Requirements to Obtain